seth586/guides/OpenWRT/security/3_keys.md

 All other steps are the same as 1a.

 ### Step 2: Add public keys to your OpenWRT Router
-Highlight the result of `cat openwrt.pub` from Step 1a or 1b and copy it.
+Highlight the output of your public key from the command `cat openwrt.pub` from Step 1a to copy it.
 We will paste it in the router's `~/.ssh/authorized-keys` file.
 ```
 User@Desktop ~/.ssh $ ssh root@192.168.84.1 -p 2222
 Password: